edpichler/snippets.pichler.network/content/docs/oracle/index.md

 ## Drop table if not exists, in Oracle

-Oracle, depending of the version, may not have the DROP IF EXISTS command, so you do:
+Oracle, depending of the version, may not have the DROP IF EXISTS command, so you do it in an "Oracle Anonymous Procedure":

 ``` sql
 BEGIN